You are here

 Successful applications are hypothesis-focused and achievable in the research period proposed.
 Projects supported by this award include basic science and translational research conducted by a vascular surgeon-scientist mentor as well as clinical research projects conducted under the auspices of a mentor experienced in clinical research.

-Each award consists of a $3,000 student stipend and a two-year complimentary subscription to the Journal of Vascular Surgery.
+Each fellowship consists of a $3,000 award and a two-year complimentary subscription to the Journal of Vascular Surgery.

 The award is designed for students to spend a meaningful period of time on a project either in a block of several months or spread out over a longer period of time, not to exceed 12 months.
 The minimum full-time commitment is two months.

-The awards are made to the institution (school, hospital, or research facility) where the student project will be conducted.
+The application should include the institution (school, hospital, or research facility) where the student project will be conducted.
 The student must be enrolled in a university in Canada or the United States and sponsored by a SVS member.
 Students enrolled in combined MD/PhD programs may not submit a proposal for research that is a component of the degree process.

 SVS Member Sponsor Responsibility